 Your body becomes alert because of any impending physical danger.
 With stress, the danger is not always physical but the body responds in the same way.
 Worry, repressed feelings, tiredness and anxiety lead to increased muscle tension in and around the head, neck, temples and eyes, causing migraine ache.

 Sleep allows body to shut down non-vital systems and begin repairing.
 When you shorten your sleep cycle, your body gets less time to rest.
 This restlessness may trigger migraine headaches.

-Women suffer from migraines more than their male counnterparts.
+Women suffer from migraines more than their male counterparts.
 The main factor that may trigger severe migraine headache is hormonal changes.
 Studies have shown that women experience migraine attacks more during puberty, pregnancy and menstrual cycle.

-Hunger and dehydration
+Hunger and Dehydration